 PREPARATION

-Sending form data to a server is accomplished by the XMLHttpRequest Interface.
-For later use and more convenience let’s define a function for sending AJAX requests.
+Interface.
+For later use and more convenience let’s define a function for sending AJAX requests.<script>

 var ajaxFileUpload = function (data) {